Almost 30: I am, I have, I can, I want

 Outlier detection has the goal to reveal unusual patterns in data.
 Typical scenarios in predictive maintenance are the identification of failures, sensor malfunctions or intrusions.
 This is a challenging task, especially when the data is high-dimensional, because outliers become hidden and are visible only in particular subspaces.
 In this article, I will discuss approaches based on auto-encoder to discover outliers in high-dimensional data.

 and welcome !
-In this blog, I will speak about my work as a computer scientist, but also about art, culture and all the things I like.
-I am building this place to share freely a part of my views.
-Also, I want to get out of my comfort zone !
+In this blog, I will speak about my work as a scientist, but also about art, culture and all the things I like.
+I am building this place as a little corner of the internet that I can use my open diary.